stratum/stratum/stratum/hal/bin/barefoot/README.md

     install the BSP (see [below](#installing-the-reference-bsp-for-the-wedge)).
     Also, we drop Thrift support in Stratum, the Stratum profile will be updated in next version.
-Now you need to remove the Thrift dependency by using `sed` command (see below) if you are using SDE version 8.8.0 or 8.9.x.
+Now you need to remove the Thrift dependency by using `sed` command (see below) if you are using SDE version 8.9.x.
 ```
 cd $SDE/p4studio_build
 sed -i.bak '/package_dependencies/d; /thrift/d' profiles/stratum_profile.yaml  # For SDE version <= 8.9.x